ddd1999/-PA-LAB10/README.md

 The **ClientApplication** project contains the class **GameClient**.
 - The class **GameClient**: The client stops when it reads from the keyboard the string "exit".

+I followed the examples from the slides and tried to adapt them.